mrjncsk/Atomized/README.md

 rpm-ostree rebase ostree-unverified-registry:ghcr.io/mrjncsk/atomized(-desktop)(-nvidia)
 ```

-when rebasing existing Users may need Atomized spezific configs from /etc/skel
+when Rebasing you have to copy default configurations from /etc/skel
+- Backup existing Configs in ~/.config
+- Copy needet Configs from /etc/skel/.config to ~/.config

 - mrjn